system unreachable after deleting VLAN

 When you remove the IP from NIC/VLAN (this is not specifically related to VLAN, as it can be reproduced with two NICs too) you also remove the network route, which will make your system unreachable.

-#2 Updated by Adam Thompson about 3 years ago
+#2 Updated by Adam Thompson over 3 years ago

 You've misunderstood the problem, and it is definitely a bug.